-If you’re shopping for an engagement ring, one of the first questions you will be asked is what metal type do you prefer.
+If you’re shopping for an engagement ring, one of the first questions you will be asked is what metal type you prefer.
 As many women wear mostly silver jewellery, we often get asked if we make engagement rings in silver.
-So we thought we would take some time to answer the question of “Why don’t we see silver engagement rings?”
+So we thought we would take some time to answer this common question.

 Engagement rings are a symbol of our love and we want them to last a lifetime, right?
 If you have spent time finding the perfect stone and finalizing the perfect design, you’ll want to know which is the perfect metal to use.
 As jewellers, our recommended choices are platinum or 18ct gold, this can be white, yellow or rose.
 So now you may be asking yourself, “why isn’t silver an option?”
 We see it used in jewellery everywhere but why not for engagement rings?”
 Well, there are a number of reasons why jewellers don’t tend to make silver engagement rings.

 Firstly, let us tell you a bit about silver.
 It is a soft, white, lustrous metal and has been used in traditional jewellery throughout history!
 It was one of the metals of antiquity that were known to prehistoric humans, whose discovery it was is unfortunately lost to history.
 Used all over the world, silver has been utilised as currency since the ancient Greeks and Romans.
 The Aztecs are also famous for their use of silver for trade and adornments.
 Even China once used it for the payment of taxes and we have all seen the silver jewellery from India.
 While its value is just a fraction of gold, it is still widely considered to be a precious metal.

 So, if silver has been successfully used for so long and in so many ways, why isn’t it used for engagement rings?